gkv311/OCCT/dox/user_guides/step/step.md

 ~~~~
 Default value is 1 (On).

+<h4>read.step.metadata:</h4>

+Boolean flag regulating translation of User-Defined Attributes into `TDataStd_NamedData` properties.

+Default value is 1 (On).

 @subsubsection occt_step_2_3_4 Performing the STEP file translation

 Perform the translation according to what you want to translate.
 You can choose either root entities (all or selected by the number of root), or select any entity by its number in the STEP file.
 There is a limited set of types of entities that can be used as starting entities for translation.
 Only the following entities are recognized as transferable: